The Best Beaches in the British Virgin Islands

 © Have Camera Will Travel | Europe / Alamy Stock Photo

-On the southern side of the island is the beach at White Bay, which is named after a Dutch pirate, Jost van Dyke.
-It is home to a variety of bars, the most famous probably being the Soggy Dollar Bar – it gets its name from the fact that White Bay is accessible only by boat, and most patrons have to swim in and will hand over soggy dollar bills.
+On the southern side of the island is the beach at White Bay – named after a Dutch pirate, Jost van Dyke.
+It’s home to a variety of bars, the most famous probably being the Soggy Dollar Bar – it gets its name from the fact that White Bay is accessible only by boat and most patrons have to swim in and will hand over soggy dollar bills.
 Sip on ‘Painkillers’ and lie on one of the many lounge chairs on the beach as you gaze at Tortola and the US Virgin Islands in the distance.
-Just beware the mushroom ‘Bushwackers’.
-Those aren’t shitakes they’re blending into your drink.
+Just beware of the mushroom ‘Bushwackers’, though.
+No, those aren’t shitakes they’re blending into your drink.

 Cane Garden Bay

-Cane is the largest beach on Tortola and it’s on the shores of the bay sharing the same name.
-The place is named for the sugar cane mills that used to be here.
-There’s still plenty of sugar product to be found here (rum).
-Hop on a stand-up paddle board and traverse the smooth waters, or, if there’s a swell, go catch some waves at Tortola’s famous surf break.
+Cane is the largest beach on Tortola and it’s on the shores of the bay sharing the same name – the place is named for the sugar cane mills that used to be here.
+There’s still plenty of sugar products to be found here – yes, that’s rum we’re referring to.
+Hop on a stand-up paddleboard and traverse the smooth waters, or if there’s a swell, go catch some waves at Tortola’s famous surf break.

-On the far-western end of Tortola, just north of Soper’s Hole, sits Smuggler’s Cove.
+On the far-western end of Tortola – just north of Soper’s Hole – sits Smuggler’s Cove.
 Pirates used to hide here to resupply or wait to ambush unsuspecting victims.
-Come here for a beach deprived of tourists but filled with trade winds, sunshine, white sand, and palm trees.
-The sunsets are marvelous to watch at Smuggler’s Cove, as the red, tropical sun lazily dips behind the cays to the north of the picturesque Narrows.
+Come here for a beach deprived of tourists but filled with trade winds, sunshine, white sand and palm trees.
+The sunsets are marvellous to watch at Smuggler’s Cove as the red, tropical sun lazily dips behind the cays to the north of the picturesque Narrows.